 - Many city buses require transportation cards.
 The cards are sold at little huts next to bus stops.
 The price of a ride with the card is several hundred rials cheaper than without.

 - Iranian drivers are insane.
 You’re going to see a lot of speeding, swerving, and sparse seatbelt usage.
 Prepare yourself.

 - If the driving makes you nervous, stick to official taxis/savaris when traveling between cities.
-Official taxi drivers and bus drivers have to adhere to speed restrictions, which limits the stunts to a minimum.
+Official taxi drivers and bus drivers have to adhere to speed restrictions, which limits their stunts to a minimum.
 If that’s not possible… just close your eyes and pray to Allah.